simonwiles/cinnamon_applets/README.md

 Version History:
 ----------------
+* v1.2 (2015-08-26) -- update support for more environments, including multiple distinct instances of the applet.
 * v1.1 (2014-12-18) -- first Cinnamon 2.4 compatible version.
 * v1.0 (2013-08-28) -- rewrite to update to Cinnamon 2.0 support, and move to the Cinnamon 1.8+ settings api.
 * v0.6 (2013-06-25) -- minor optimization.